AliSoftware/alisoftware.github.io/_posts/2016-01-07-generic-tableviewcells.md

   let cell = tableView.dequeueReusableCell(indexPath: indexPath) as MyCustomCell
 ```

-> Observe how the `reuseIdentifier` used internally… entierly depends on what type you tell the Swift compiler to **return**!
+> Observe how the `reuseIdentifier` used internally… entirely depends on what type you tell the Swift compiler to **return**!
 That's why I somehow see it like if the type is "retro-injected" in the implementation… and why I 😍 it so much!

 Isn't that beautiful?